MrKaszeba19/PapajLang/README.md

 - In order to compute an PS expression, just type it in the upper text box and click the "Count it!"-button.
 The result appears in the result box below.
 - Remember that all values and operands must be delimited with at least 1 whitespace char (e.g. space bar).

-## Requirements
+## Requirements and installation
-- Have installed Lazarus IDE (version 1.6 or higher recommended – I use Lazarus 2.0.4 as of now)
+- Have installed
+    * **Lazarus IDE** (version 1.6 or higher recommended – I use Lazarus 2.0.4 as of now)
+    * or **FreePascal Compiler (FPC)** (3.0.4 recommended) for Console app only – *alternative for Unix/Linux users only*
-- There are two ways to build RPN Calculator
+- There are three ways to build RPN Calculator
+    * if you have Lazarus IDE and you use the GUI app,
-    * compile it using Lazarus IDE by clicking "Run" or "Compile"
+    then compile it by clicking "Run" or "Compile"
+    * if you have Lazarus IDE and you are on a command shell or you don't use the GUI app,
-    * simply run `compile.sh` (in Unix/Linux systems) or `compile.bat` (in Windows systems) to compile the project
+    then simply run `compile.sh` (in Unix/Linux systems) or `compile.bat` (in Windows systems) to compile the project
+    * if you don't have Lazarus IDE and you use a Unix/Linux-like system,
+    then you may compile the project using `compileWithFPC.sh` (for Console app only)
 - You can make a Desktop shortcut to a RPN REPL by running `installREPL.sh` (Unix/Linux) or `installREPL.bat` (Windows)

 ## PapajScript: